papadritta/linera-security-bounty/README.md

 ## Documentation
 See the [Project Overview](./docs/PROJECT_OVERVIEW.md) for a detailed description of the platform’s purpose, architecture, and long-term vision — intended for collaborators, contributors, and potential partners.

+---

 https://github.com/user-attachments/assets/2e9718c2-692f-493a-9f9d-45b9b2d4a6eb

+**For researchers:** Get paid in seconds, not weeks.
+Keep 100% of your earnings.
+**For projects:** Deploy bug bounties faster than you can tweet.
+Pay only for verified bugs.
+**For Linera team:** We showcase microchains' killer feature - instant finality for real-time coordination.
+**For investors:** $50B market.
+Zero-take-rate land grab.
+Network effects.
+This is Uniswap for security.

+## See It In Action
 [▶️ Full Demo video](https://youtu.be/ytXKSmfHEsM)

 ---